jessy1092/nime-demo/README.md

-The case convertor ime in NIME
+The case convertor IME by NIME
 =============
 This is the simple demo for NIME.
 It's the case convertor IME.
-Implement by [JSZhuyin](https://timdream.org/jszhuyin/ ), [PIME](https://github.com/EasyIME/PIME), [NIME](https://github.com/EasyIME/NIME).
+Implement by [PIME](https://github.com/EasyIME/PIME), [NIME](https://github.com/EasyIME/NIME).

 #### Node